Operation Sayeed: Battle of Haditha and Operation Quick Strike

-Between 1–4 August, the Battle of Haditha took place: On 1 August, A 6-man U.S. Marine sniper team were ambushed in Haditha by Ansar al-Sunna terrorists 5 of the team were killed and 1 was missing; In response a U.S. Marine task force from 3rd Battalion, 25th Marines cordoned off and searched Haditha, where they engaged in combat with Ansar al-Sunna and AQI terrorists.
+Between 1–4 August, the Battle of Haditha took place: On 1 August, A 6-man U.S. Marine sniper team were ambushed in Haditha by Ansar al-Sunna insurgents 5 of the team were killed and 1 was missing; In response a U.S. Marine task force from 3rd Battalion, 25th Marines cordoned off and searched Haditha, where they engaged in combat with Ansar al-Sunna and AQI terrorists.

 Regimental Combat Team 2, with the assistance of 2nd Squadron 14th Cavalry Regiment had planned to carryout Operation Lightning Strike II in August-targeting the town of Anah and the town of Qādisiyyah to disrupt insurgent activities and show the Iraqi government the deployment of a competent security force.
 However the operation did not take place due to the clashes in Haditha and were reallocated to Operation Quick Strike (3–11 August).
 The force cordoned off and searched Haqlaniyah and Barwanah, 2nd LAR and 3rd Battalion, 25th Marines prepared to move into Haqlaniyah, whilst K and L Companies of 3rd Battalion, 2nd Marines and 2nd platoon A Company, 1st Tank Battalion moved into an assembly area west of the Euphrates after an Iraqi special operations company secured it; Iraqi troops from the 1st Division were part of the operation.
 L Company of 3rd Battalion, 2nd Marines and 2nd platoon A Company, 1st Tank Battalion prepared to clear Barwanah.
 Marines from 1st Force Reconnaissance Company provided raid and sniper support.
 On 4 August, Marine battalions attacked through the villages from the north, 3rd Battalion, 2nd Marines only encountered sporadic resistance and set a base to support continuing operations.
 Resistance in both Haditha, Haqlaniyah and Barawanah increased, the added combination of supporting airstrikes suppressed resistance.
 The body of the missing Marine was found in Haqlaniyah; the Operation resulted in 15 insurgents killed and a further 63 detained, Coalition forces lost 14 killed and 6 wounded, one Iraqi special forces operative was also killed.